drifter-handbook/drifter-handbook.github.io/_posts/2016-01-11-Deck-Of-Many-Familiars.md

 Remoraz (lv 1): A centipede-like creature that lays perfectly still.
 It seems very hungry, and anything it swallows begins to melt in its stomach.
 It's still very young.

+Executioner's Axe (lv 1): An enchanted silver blade.
+When weilded by a silver hand, the user gains advantage on non-combat chopping actions (such as breaking down doors or walls).

 Restored Relic:
 This artifact cannot be destroyed.